 Transforming high-potential leaders into extraordinary executives

 The MIT EMBA equips rising executives with the skills to navigate a global economy and a competitive marketplace.
-Positioned at the intersecting frontiers of business, innovation, and technology, the program gives your most talented executives the advanced tools and expertise they need to enhance your organization’s growth and profitability.
+Positioned at the intersection of business, innovation, and technology, the program gives talented executives the advanced tools and expertise they need to enhance organizational growth and profitability.

 - Acquire critical cross-industry best practices from renowned faculty and peers.